dogweather/forkful/content/en/c/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error in C involves directing error messages and diagnostic information to a separate stream from the main program output.
-Programmers do this to segregate error messages from standard output, making both easier to read and process separately, especially when debugging or logging the execution of programs.

 ## How to:
 In C, the `stderr` stream is used to write error messages.
 Unlike writing to standard output with `printf`, writing to `stderr` can be done using `fprintf` or `fputs`.
 Here's how you can do it:

 ```c